unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `to` (required)

-This attribute specifies a string of output text representing a single keystroke or gesture.
+This attribute value specifies a string of output text representing a single keystroke or gesture.
 This string is intended to match the output of a `key`, `flick`, `longPress` or `multiTap` element or attribute.
-Tooling should give a hint if this attribute does not match at least one keystroke or gesture.
+Tooling should give a hint if this attribute value does not match at least one keystroke or gesture.
 Note that the specified text is not injected directly into the output buffer.

-This attribute may be escaped with `\u` notation, see [Escaping](#escaping).
+This attribute value may be escaped with `\u` notation, see [Escaping](#escaping).

 **Example**